davidvossel/pacemaker_docker/README.md

 My three host machines are c7auto<1-3>.
 Pacemaker running in the container adpoted the hostname of the docker host machine because I set --net=host.

+## Virtual IP addresses and the Cloud.

+Traditionally pacemaker manages a VIP using the IPaddr2 resource-agent.
+This agent assigns a VIP to a local NIC, then performs ARP updates to inform the switching hardware that the VIP's layer2 MAC has changed.
+This method works fine in containerized docker instances as long as we have control over the network.
+By using the --net=host and --privileged=true docker run options, the pacemaker docker container has all the permissions it needs to manage VIPs using IPaddr2.

+In a cloud environment, we might not be able to dynamically assign any IP we want to a host.
+Instead we may need to use the cloud provider's API to assign a VIP to a specfic compute instance.
+If pacemaker needs to coordinate this VIP assignment, we'll need to create a resource-agent that utilizes the cloud providers API in order to automate moving the VIP between hosts during failover.